 So remember to choose jewellery cleaners made of ammonia, bleach, or peroxide—and to always rinse your jewellery thoroughly after you clean it.

 Diamond jewellery is gorgeous.
 It is one of the most popular jewellery types, because it is elegant and dazzling.
 However, it may require a bit of extra care.
 Diamonds are one of the hardest minerals on the Mohs scale, so they are not damaged by everyday wear and tear.
 However, it is still important to clean your jewellery.
 With the right care, your jewellery will be a beautiful accessory that you can enjoy for years to come.

-As you may have noticed, diamonds are quite popular among jewellery buyers.
-Even though they are hard and durable, diamonds are still prone to picking up dust, oil, and grime and will eventually lose their shine if not properly cared for.
 Some of the most common questions that people ask about cleaning their diamonds are: How often should I clean my jewellery?
 What are the best ways to clean diamonds and other jewellery?
 What are the best solutions for cleaning jewellery?
 What should I do to my jewellery before storing it?

 Although the hardest natural substance on Earth, diamonds require very little maintenance to stay beautiful.
 As long as you store them in a cool, dry place, they will last for generations.
 Cleaning them on a regular basis, however, is important to keep their lustre.

 - Clean your diamond jewellery using a soft cloth and a mild jewellery cleaner.
 Ensure you follow the manufacturer’s instructions for use. -Sprinkle a little baking soda over your diamond jewellery and then gently rub to remove any surface grime.